 Protein Domains Classification:

-For Protein domain classification we usually need to follow the scheme: (based on Protein Structure Function and Classification)
+For Protein domain classification, we usually have to follow the scheme: (based on Protein Structure Function and Classification)

 Assignment of secondary structure.